Scottish Episcopal Church History

 The king's guns pounded Norham Castle for six days until its Constable surrendered on August 29th.
 The army then advanced a little further into England, capturing the castles at Wark and Etal.
 Ford Castle was also surrendered by its castellan, Lady Elizabeth Heron.
 James remained at Ford until September 5th.
 Legend – but not actual history – claims that the king lingered at Ford because he was enthralled by the beautiful Lady Elizabeth.

 A sensible course might now have been for the army to return to Scotland.
-James had achieved his strategic objective of a diversion, although such a withdrawal might have encouraged an incursion into Scotland by the force which the Lord Lieutenant of the Northern Marches, the seventy year old Earl of Surrey, was assembling.
+James had achieved his strategic objective of a diversion, although such a withdrawal might have encouraged an incursion into Scotland by the force which the Lord Lieutenant of the Northern Marches, the seventy year old Earl of Surrey, had assembled.
 James decided to fight and, as was the custom, Heralds from both sides arranged the place of battle and the date by which it would be fought - noon on September 9th.
 The rain which had been falling since the Scots crossed into England was making conditions difficult for both armies, but James prepared a magnificent defensive position on Flodden Hill.
-He set great store by his guns and time and care was taken to ensure that they were properly dug in to fire accurately at the approach from the south which Lord Surrey would take.
+He set great store by his guns and time and care was taken to ensure that they were properly dug in to fire accurately at the approach which Lord Surrey would take.

 However, the English did not oblige.
 Lord Surrey saw that Flodden Hill, with its guns, was practically impregnable and sent his Herald to the Scots to request that they come down from the hill and fight on Milfield Plain.
-The Herald's message was ignored and so Lord Surrey - deeming himself to be freed from any obligation of honour - undertook a gruelling two day march in appalling weather, bypassing Flodden and coming on the Scots from the north at Branxton.
+The Herald's message was ignored and so Lord Surrey - no doubt deeming himself to be freed from any obligation of honour - undertook a gruelling two day march in appalling weather, bypassing Flodden and coming on the Scots from the north at Branxton.

 For whatever reason James was on the Hill, in hindsight, he should have waited on the high ground and allowed the English to attack up the steep slope of Branxton Hill.
-But the English gunners, with much lighter field guns, were not having the difficulties which the Scots gunners were experiencing and were finding their targets.
+But the English gunners, with much lighter field guns, were not having the difficulties which the Scots gunners experienced and were finding their targets.
 And so James began an advance down the hill.
 His army was larger than the English one and equipped with a new weapon, eighteen foot long pikes, which were much longer than the English billhooks.
 It was crucial for the battle plan that the divisions of pikemen held together.
-This worked well on the left flank where the Earls of Home and Huntly’s men had firm ground and the English, commanded by Edmund Howard, Lord Surrey’s son, were routed.
-Lord Hume, Lord Huntly and their men then took no further part in the battle (and the first theory says that as they were, in fact, the vanguard of an army on the move they followed their original orders to secure the river crossing for the main part of the army).
+This had worked well on the left flank where the Earls of Home and Huntly’s men had firm ground and the English, commanded by Edmund Howard, Lord Surrey’s son, were routed.
+Lord Home, Lord Huntly and their men then took no further part in the battle (and the first theory says that as they were, in fact, the vanguard of an army on the move they followed their original orders to secure the river crossing into Scotland for the main part of the army).

-If King James had indeed thought that the hour for battle had passed, and was returning to Scotland, it would also explain why there was inadequate reconnaissance of the ground conditions below Branxton, an oversight which had considerable consequences.
+If King James had indeed thought that the hour for battle had passed, and was returning to Scotland, it would also explain why there was inadequate reconnaissance of the ground conditions below Branxton, an oversight which had fatal consequences.
 The division led by three Earls - Erroll, Crawford and Montrose - encountered great difficulties as they left the high ground and advanced down the hill towards the main body of the English army.
 A stream, invisible from the top of Branxton Hill, was swollen by the rain and the area around it had become a sea of liquid mud.
 The long pikes were unmanageable as their bearers sank up to their knees in mud, while the shorter English billhooks and arrows from the bowmen proved more effective in such circumstances.
 A similar fate befell the king’s own division, which he led in person from the front rank, believing that honour demanded it.

 When James saw that defeat was inevitable he made a personal charge at the Earl of Surrey himself.
-No one doubted his bravery as he was cut down within a few yards of his quarry.
+No one doubted his bravery as he was cut down within a few yards of the Earl.
 Seeing the king die many in his army made their escape by other roads to Scotland.
 Others, though, fought loyally on.
 The killing continued until around 7-0pm when darkness began to fall.
 In total 10,000 Scots died, a third of the army, and among them were two bishops, two abbots, twelve earls and thirteen lords.
 The English dead were around 1500.
 It was the last mediaeval battle to be fought in England.
 Muskets and pistols would soon replace the pikes, billhooks, spears and arrows used on Branxton Hill.

 But, whatever happened to the body, Scotland’s Renaissance king was dead, aged forty.
 He had reigned since he was fifteen.
 A pious man, frequently on pilgrimage, who built many churches and who could speak a variety of languages – Lowland Scots, Gaelic, English, French, Italian, German, Flemish, Danish and Latin.
 A king who was often depressed and who gambled heavily but who also encouraged arts and science.
 A king fascinated by warfare, not only acquiring a formidable array of artillery for Scotland’s army but also strengthening the navy, including building the Michael, the biggest warship anywhere of its day.
 A king who fathered eleven children – six with Queen Margaret, of whom only the future James V survived infancy, and five by four other women.
 The oldest of these children, Alexander Stewart, Archbishop of St Andrews, died with his father at Flodden.

 James was succeeded by his son, who was eighteen months old.
 He was crowned as James V at Stirling on September 21st, twelve days after the battle.
 He lived a difficult and eventful life.
 Like his father he clashed with Henry VIII and was defeated by the English at the Battle of Solway Moss on November 24th 1542.
 He returned north to Linlithgow and Falkland Palaces and died, aged thirty, three weeks later, on December 14th 1542.
-His death came six days after his daughter Mary was born - Mary, Queen of Scots, mother to James VI who also became King James I of England and Ireland and thereby established the first personal union of the kingdoms.
+His death came six days after his daughter Mary was born - Mary, Queen of Scots, mother to James VI who also became King James I of England and Ireland and thereby established a personal union of the kingdoms.

 The Chronological Story of the 16th Century